MarcosAxe/DockerTutorial/README.md

 ## Testing the application

+### Swagger UI

+You can use the Swagger UI, exposed at: http://localhost:8080/dockertutorial/swagger-ui.html

+### Directly in the Browser

 This application exposes two rest end-points (GET verb), so simply using your favorite browser:

-* The first end-point will return a json with data of all the planets in our Solar System: http://localhost:8080/allPlanets
+* The first end-point will return a json with data of all the planets in our Solar System: http://localhost:8080/dockertutorial/allPlanets
-* The second end-point will return data from a Solar System planet of your choice:  http://localhost:8080/planetByName/{name-of-the-solar-system-planet} (Where {name-of-the-solar-system-planet} should be replaced by something like Earth, Mars, Saturn, etc..)
+* The second end-point will return data from a Solar System planet of your choice:  http://localhost:8080/dockertutorial/planetByName/{name-of-the-solar-system-planet} (Where {name-of-the-solar-system-planet} should be replaced by something like Earth, Mars, Saturn, etc..)

 Solar System Data extracted from: https://nssdc.gsfc.nasa.gov/planetary/factsheet/